Skip to Main Content

 Moore, Sarah, et al. The Ultimate Study Skills Handbook.
 OU Press, 2010.

-In the MLA 8th Edition Handbook it is no longer required to provide the type of source.
+It is not required to provide the type of source.
 It is recommended, however, that you consider whether you should provide further information to enable your reader to locate a source.

 Add a short description from the title to distinguish the two sources when using them in-text.